kadeska/GameCollection/README.md

 # Welcome to the Release branch!

-* This branch is intended for pushing a release build of the program.
+* This branch is intended for pushing a release build of the program from the Main branch.